postsharp/Metalama.Documentation/conceptual/Aspects/simple-aspects/overriding-methods.md

    </table>

-As you can see, the buffering of iterators is performed by the <xref:Caravela.Framework.RunTime.RunTimeAspectHelper.Buffer*> and <xref:Caravela.Framework.RunTime.RunTimeAspectHelper.BufferAsync*> methods.
+As you can see, the buffering of iterators is performed by the <xref:Caravela.Framework.RunTime.RunTimeAspectHelper.Buffer%2A> and <xref:Caravela.Framework.RunTime.RunTimeAspectHelper.BufferAsync%2A> methods.

 ### Example: the default template applied to all kinds of methods